Warsaw Christmas market | what to expect

 “With temperatures hovering around -8/9 in the evenings, I highly recommend warming up with a mug of Gluwein. “

 Inside the entrance to the church courtyard are a few market stalls also selling goods and products.
-If you decide to visit during this time, take advantage of the pure wool items for sale.
-Given the lower prices, we took a few pairs of alpaca wool and cashmere socks, and all for under £20 (€22/$25).
+Take advantage of the pure wool items for sale.
+We took home a few pairs of alpaca wool and cashmere socks, and all for under £20 (€22/$25).

 Plenty of sweet treats on offer